Hard water: Softening

-It is often desirable to soften hard water.
+In some cases it is desirable to soften hard water.
 Most detergents contain ingredients that counteract the effects of hard water on the surfactants.
 For this reason, water softening is often unnecessary.
-Where softening is practised, it is often recommended to soften only the water sent to domestic hot water systems so as to prevent or delay inefficiencies and damage due to scale formation in water heaters.
+Where softening is practised, it is often recommended to soften only the water sent to domestic hot water systems to prevent or delay inefficiencies and damage due to scale formation in water heaters.

 A common method for water softening involves the use of ion-exchange resins, which replace ions like Ca2+ by twice the number of mono cations such as sodium or potassium ions.

 Washing soda (sodium carbonate, Na2CO3) is easily obtained and has long been used as a water softener for domestic laundry, in conjunction with the usual soap or detergent.

 Water that has been treated by a water softening may be termed softened water.
-In these cases the water may also contain elevated levels of sodium or potassium and bicarbonate or chloride ions.
+In these cases, the water may also contain elevated levels of sodium or potassium and bicarbonate or chloride ions.

 Health considerations

 The World Health Organization says that "there does not appear to be any convincing evidence that water hardness causes adverse health effects in humans".
-In fact, the United States National Research Council has found that hard water actually serves as a dietary supplement for calcium and magnesium.
+In fact, the United States National Research Council has found that hard water serves as a dietary supplement for calcium and magnesium.

 Some studies have shown a weak inverse relationship between water hardness and cardiovascular disease in men, up to a level of 170 mg calcium carbonate per litre of water.
-The World Health Organization has reviewed the evidence and concluded the data was inadequate to allow for a recommendation for a level of hardness.
+The World Health Organization has reviewed the evidence and concluded the data was inadequate to recommend a level of hardness.

-Recommendations have been made for the maximum and minimum levels of calcium (40–80 ppm) and magnesium (20–30 ppm) in drinking water, and a total hardness expressed as the sum of the calcium and magnesium concentrations of 2–4 mmol/L.
+Recommendations have been made for the minimum and maximum levels of calcium (40–80 ppm) and magnesium (20–30 ppm) in drinking water, and a total hardness expressed as the sum of the calcium and magnesium concentrations of 2–4 mmol/L.

 Other studies have shown weak correlations between cardiovascular health and water hardness.

-Some studies correlate domestic hard water usage with increased eczema in children.

-The Softened-Water Eczema Trial (SWET), a multicenter randomized controlled trial of ion-exchange softeners for treating childhood eczema, was undertaken in 2008.
-However, no meaningful difference in symptom relief was found between children with access to a home water softener and those without.
+The prevalence of atopic dermatitis (eczema) in children may be increased by hard drinking water.
+Living in areas with hard water may also play a part in the development of AD in early life.
+However, when AD is already established, using water softeners at home does not reduce the severity of the symptoms.